campbellhoskins/my-site/README.md

-# Portfolio Blog Starter
+# Portfolio Projects Starter

-This is a porfolio site template complete with a blog.
+This is a portfolio site template complete with a projects section.
 Includes:

 - MDX and Markdown support
 - Optimized for SEO (sitemap, robots, JSON-LD schema)